mnestorov/mysql-commands/README.md

 ## Overview

-This is a commands reference for the MySQL and MariaDB database engines.
+This is a command reference for the MySQL and MariaDB database engines.

 ## Password Policy